hfp/libxs/README.md

 grep "diff" samples/cp2k/cp2k-perf.txt | grep -v "diff=0.000"
 ```

 **NOTE**: by default, a combination of a C/C++ and a Fortran compiler is needed (some sample code is written in C++).
 Beside of specifying the compilers (`make CXX=g++ CC=gcc FC=gfortran`), the need for a Fortran compiler can be relaxed (`make FC=`).
 The latter affects the availability of the MODule file and the corresponding 'libxsf' library (the interface 'libxs.f' is still generated).
-Fortran code can make use of LIBXS by relying on the module file (and linking against 'libxsf'), or by including the interface (and linking against 'libxs').
+Fortran code can make use of LIBXS in three different ways:

+* By relying on the module file, and by linking against 'libxs' and 'libxsf',
+* By including the interface 'libxs.f', and by linking against 'libxs', or by
+* Optionally declaring 'libxs_?gemm' (like BLAS), and by linking against 'libxs'.

+At the expense of a limited functionality (libxs_?gemm), the latter method also works with Fortran 77 (otherwise the Fortran 2003 standard is necessary).

 ## Installation
-Installing LIBXS makes possibly the most sense when combining the [JIT backend](#jit-backend) (enabled by default) with a collection of statically generated SSE kernels.
-If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags are not supporting a more specific instruction set extension (code path).
-The JIT backend does not support or generate SSE code by itself, and therefore the library is built using SSE code if not specified otherwise (AVX=1|2|3, or with SSE=0 falling back to an "arch-native" approach).
-Limiting the static code path to SSE allows not only to include statically generated SSE kernels (if specified by M, N, K, or MNK) but also to run on any system supporting at least SSE 4.2 code (needed when accelerating code-dispatch using CRC32 instructions).
+Installing LIBXS makes possibly the most sense when combining the [JIT backend](#jit-backend) (enabled by default) with a collection of statically generated SSE kernels (by specifying M, N, K, or MNK).
+If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags at runtime are not supporting a more specific instruction set extension (code path).
+Since the JIT backend does not support or generate SSE code by itself, the library is compiled by selecting SSE code generation if not specified otherwise (AVX=1|2|3, or with SSE=0 falling back to an "arch-native" approach).
+Limiting the static code path to SSE3 allows to practically target any deployed system, however using SSE=0 and AVX=0 together is falling back to generic code, and any static kernels are not specialized using the assembly code generator.

 There are two main mechanisms to install LIBXS (both mechanisms can be combined): (1) building the library in an out-of-tree fashion, and (2) installing into a certain location.
 Building in an out-of-tree fashion looks like: